 contains a cyclic ring in this same distinguishing area

-CBD or Cannabidiol is one of the cannabinoids that has been researched extensively since it’s discovery in 1940 and is of great interest to doctors and researchers thanks to the evidence and anecdotal accounts of it having potential as a treatment for pain, inflammation, neuro balance, and sleep.
+CBD or Cannabidiol is one of the cannabinoids that has been researched extensively since it’s discovery in 1940 and is of great interest to doctors and researchers thanks to the evidence and anecdotal accounts of it having potential as a treatment for pain, inflammation, Anxiety, and sleep.

 We can’t make any specific health claims yet as the FDA has only tested and approved CBD, with the exception of one prescription medication that contains CBD and is used to treat epilepsy.